b. 1989, Cape Town, South Africa.

 200 x 200 cm

-Marlene Steyn’s work features in numerous public and private collections including the Zeitz Museum of Contemporary Art Africa (MOCAA) and featured at the museum’s inaugural exhibition in 2017.
+Marlene Steyn’s work features in numerous public and private collections including the Zeitz Museum of Contemporary Art Africa (MOCAA), which was featured at the museum’s inaugural exhibition in 2017.

 Steyn is looking forward to a an upcoming residency in the year 2020 at Sundaymorning@ekwc in Oisterwijk, Netherlands.
 Sundaymorning@ekwc is an international workplace where artists, designers and architects explore the technical and artistic possibilities of ceramics.